nesun3/ci-cd-sap-cloud-integration/README.md

 This project is open to feature requests/suggestions, bug reports, etc. via [GitHub issues](https://github.com/nesun3/ci-cd-sap-cloud-integration/issues/new/choose) and [pull requests](https://github.com/nesun3/ci-cd-sap-cloud-integration/pulls).
 Contribution and feedback are encouraged and always welcome.

-See [Contribution guidelines for this project](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/CONTRIBUTING.md#contributing-to-this-open-source-project) if you want to take part in this project.
-As I am a beginner myself, beginners are welcome.
+Please refer to the [contributing guidelines](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/CONTRIBUTING.md) before contributing to this repository.

 ## License
-See the [LICENSE](LICENSE) file for details
+See the [LICENSE](LICENSE) file for details.

 ## 🌱 Support the Project